Let’s talk about how to develop decision-making skills that can prove helpful in your life as well as your career.

 Originally a military strategy, this method helps you make fast, smart decisions under pressure.

 If decision-making were a sport, the best players wouldn’t just rely on instincts—they’d have a playbook, strategies, and tools to guide them.
-Fortunately, you don’t need to guess your way through life.
 Here are some battle-tested decision-making techniques to help you think fast and decide smart.

 The Eisenhower Matrix: Prioritizing What Matters

-Ever felt like everything is urgent, but nothing is actually important?
-That’s where The Eisenhower Matrix comes in.
+Ever felt like everything is urgent, but nothing is important?
+That’s where the Eisenhower Matrix comes in.

-Instead of overthinking, this technique forces you to analyze decisions from six perspectives:
+Instead of overthinking, this technique forces you to analyse decisions from six perspectives:

 6. Developing Decision-Making Skills in Students and Young Professionals